mashbash2150/LitterLogic-Frontend/README.md

 ####

 ** NOTE: API calls are currently hard coded, not based on state, in order to facilitate a better demo experience.
-This way, a visitor can view existing cat/user/trigger data from the only sensor built.
+This way, a visitor can view existing cat/user/trigger data from the prototype sensor.

-LitterLogic will feature PERN stack technologies.
-The frontend will use the React for its structure.
-The React DataTable component library will be utilized for basic data display.
-Future exploration of charting libraries is still needed.

 ---